How to Connect Claude with GoHighLevel MCP in 2026

 3. Click Create New Integration

-4. Name it clearly: “Claude MCP” or “Claude Agent – [Client Name]” (this name appears in your API logs)
+4. Name it clearly: “Claude MCP” or “Claude Agent – [Client Name]”

 5. Click Next to select scopes